jmrplens/A-Lab/README.md

 ### One-Mic measurement
 If you only have one microphone, it is possible to perform the measurement by placing the microphone in each of the measurement positions.

-Each time a measurement is made the graph is updated to show which parts have already been measured.
+Every time a measurement is made the graph is updated to show which parts have already been measured.
 Also, if you are not sure that you have carried out the measurement correctly, you can delete it and do it again.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/TransmissionTube1mic.png" width="49%"></img>